The Rams and Spartans traded shots on Sunday, splitting the doubleheader one win apiece.

 “I liked (Holly’s) aggressiveness today,” head coach Jen Fisher said. “(San Jose State) is a very good hitting team and they have a history of being extremely powerful.
 They’ve played the toughest pitching out of any team in the conference, so I thought Holly really did a fantastic job and, of course, the defense helped her.”

-The CSU defense did its diligence in the first game, making highlight reel plays one after another.
+Reinke had help behind her on the day, as Haley Hutton — who else?— and the rest of the CSU defense did their diligence in the first game, making highlight reel plays one after another.

 “Peach (Haley Hutton) made some incredible plays at shortstop, as usual, and so did Savannah (Clark), Savannah made some incredible plays over there at third,” Fisher said.
 “But Holly helps herself on defense too.
 She tipped a couple balls that Peach might not have been able to get to if she hadn’t got a glove on it and slowed it down.”